yracine/device-type.myecobee/HUBITAT_README.md

 _______________________________________________________________________________________

-For more details on the extensive features & capabilities of MyEcobee device, please refer to this ST community thread:
+For more details on the extensive features & capabilities of MyEcobee device, please refer to this Hubitat community thread:

 https://community.hubitat.com/t/release-resilient-comprehensive-my-ecobee-devices-tstat-switch-and-ecosystem-v6-now-available-with-hubitat-optimized-code/58236